Institut Latihan Perindustrian Kuala Lumpur: Automotive faculty

 The first diploma level introduced in ILPKL is automotive.
 ILPKL is always giving prestige to automotive department by giving foremost attention to them and entering all automotive competition such as Pertandingan Kemahiran Malaysia, PKM (Malaysia Skills Competition), innovation competition and motor sports including drag racing and go-kart.
 The automotive department of ILPKL is also a three years consecutive gold winner in automotive category.
 They are looking forward to represent Malaysia in the 2015 World Skills Competition in Brazil.
 Their invention of anti-theft system also gained a gold at Polytechnic.
 Hence ILPKL is well known as the Centre of Excellence in Automotive, which is perpetuated at the main gate and their administration building, under the inauguration commemorative plaque.

 Activities and students

 The institute is actively participating in skills and innovation competition including PKM, CITEC etc. Their industrial electronics department formed a robotic club and compete in Robot Challenge.

 Students activities other than technical related are broad.
-ILPKL students can enjoy playing many kind of sports, such as soccer, tennis, volleyball, badminton, netball, takraw, futsal, bar gymnastics etc. The institute is regularly conducting sporting events, for instance the tournament between courses and player selection to represent institute.
+The institute is regularly conducting sporting events, for instance the tournament between courses and player selection to represent institute.
 Other activities including charity run, marching, dance, choir, martial art and dikir barat.
-Their choir squad has reach the national level, performing in prestigious events attended by ministers of Malaysia.